mossgreen/mossgreen.github.io/_posts/2020-07-06-Servlet-Containers-and-Spring-Framework.md

 A URL pattern may contain a subset of US-ASCII characters.
 Other values must be escaped.

-Filter only cares about the url, doesn't care about the existence of resource.
+Filter only cares about the URL, doesn't care about the existence of the resource.

 web.xml